Is a Mist Fire Suppression System fit-for-purpose in your home?

 Indeed certain higher stressed component will have a limited life span and will need to be replaced at considerable cost – and annual servicing is a must.
 In comparison, a mains fed sprinkler system can easily operate over tens of years without being touched.

-Mist systems installers have no third party accreditation.
-Sprinkler installers can be FIRAS accredited.
+- Mist systems installers have no third party accreditation.

-Sprinklers have a clear advantage – A sprinkler system fed from a mains water supply will be cheaper and more reliable than any mist system – both in the short and longer term.
+Sprinklers have a clear advantage – A sprinkler system fed from a mains water supply will be cheaper and more reliable than any mist system – both in the short and long term.

 Comparing the sprinkler standard BS9251 to the mist standard BS8458